dltoth/SystemClock/README.md

       Instant sysTime = T4 + clockOffset;
 ```

 Instant can be converted between NTP system time and date/time or visa versa.
-For example, the first second of era -1 occurs
-on Dec 31, 1899 at 23:59:59, and thus era offset is 4294967295, so:
+For example, the first second of era -1 (when system time is -1) occurs on Dec 31, 1899 at 23:59:59, and thus era offset is 4294967295, so:

 ```
       Date d = {12,31,1899};